Reasoning about identifier spaces: How to make Chord correct: Reasoning about ring structures in identifier spaces

 From {\it AnyBetweenAny}, for all principal nodes {\it p} distinct from {\it x, between [x, p, x]}.
 Because of the definition of principal nodes, all of the principal nodes distinct from {\it x} must be listed in the ellipsis between the two occurrences of {\it x} in the successor list.

 From {\it SufficientPrincipals}, the portion of the extended successor list {\it [x, ..., x]} must have length at least $r + 2$, because there are at least $r$ principal nodes distinct from {\it x}.
-But the length of the entire extended successor list is $r + 1$, which yields a contradiction. $\Box$ If we visualize an identifier space as a ring ordered clockwise, then an ESL is a path that touches the ring wherever the ESL has an entry (as in Figure~\ref{fig:osl}).
-This proof shows that the existence of a minimum number of nodes that cannot be skipped by ESLs prevents paths from wrapping around the identifier space, which is a major cause of trouble.
+But the length of the entire extended successor list is $r + 1$, which yields a contradiction. $\Box$

 In any ring structure whose state is maintained in successor lists, {\it Invariant} implies {\it OrderedSuccessorLists}.

 {\it Proof:}